nodejs/Release/README.md

 Let's suppose that the revised release plan currently being discussed in https://github.com/nodejs/io.js/issues/1997 is adopted.
-This would mean that there are regular, periodic merges from the `next` branch into `master` that trigger a `semver-major` bump.
+This would mean that there are regular, periodic merges from the `next` branch into `master` that trigger a `semver-major` bump (assuming at least two per year, six months apart).
 Let's assume that the current `master` immediately before the `next` merge is at v4.4.1.
 When the `semver-major` bump from `next` occurs, v4.4.1 becomes the LTS release.
-If there are several merges from `next` into `master` through the year, the LTS release will still only occur once per year, at about the same time each year.
+If there are several merges from `next` into `master` through the year, the LTS release will still only occur once per year, at the same time each year.

 Let's assume (hypothetically) that this first LTS Release occurs on October 1st, 2015.